codio-content/Java/.guides/content/Returning-Values-0f55.md

 {try it}(python3 code/functions/returning-values.py 1)

 The program no longer prints anything to the screen.
-That is because the function only adds 5 to whatever parameter is passed to the function, and back the function returns this value to the program.
-Explicitly tell Python to print the return value of the function.
+That is because the method only adds 5 to whatever parameter is passed to the method, and back the method returns this value to the program.
+Explicitly tell Python to print the return value of the method.

 ```python
 def add_five(num):